cs0320-f25/typescript-csv-alyssaf16/README.md

   My initial ideas were mostly related to making the parser easier to use, such as better error messages if the file format is errored, ignoring blank lines, and turning rows into objects when there are headers.
 The LLM added a couple ideas, such as handling quotes so that names with commas are not split, and converting types instead of leaving everything as strings.
 The LLM gave different responses when I asked about edge cases and improvements as the edge cases felt more specific while improvements were general.
 I liked the LLMs suggestions on how to approach parsing fields with punctuation.

 ### Design Choices
-In designing my CSV parser, I wanted it to be flexible enough to return either raw 2D string arrays or typed objects when a Zod schema is provided.
-I chose to separate the logic into two branches — one for when a schema is present and one for when it isn’t — so that TypeScript could correctly infer the result type without any type casting.
-This is why I used separate for await loops in each branch instead of having a single result array and casting its type at the end: it avoids unsafe as statements and keeps the function fully type-safe.
-The loops read each line asynchronously, skip empty lines, trim whitespace, and either push the raw values or validate them against the schema.
-Overall, this structure makes the parser predictable, easy to reason about, and compatible with both simple CSV data and schema-validated TypeScript objects.
+While designing my CSV parser, I needed it to be able to produce 2D string arrays or typed objects when a Zod schema is provided.
+I chose to separate the logic into two sections, one for when a schema is present and one for when it isn’t, so that TypeScript could correctly infer the result type without any type casting.
+This is why I used separate for await loops instead of having a single result array and casting its type at the end.
+The loops read each line asynchronously, skip empty lines, trim whitespace, and either push the original values or validate them against the schema.
+This makes the parser more predictable and reliable.

 ### 1340 Supplement
-For this sprint, I picked a stack as my favorite data structure and represented it as JSON with a name and an elements array holding the stack items.
-I created a Zod schema, StackSchema, to validate this structure, specifying that name must be a string and elements must be an array of numbers.
-I wrote tests to check different scenarios: that an empty elements array is allowed, that non-number elements fail validation, that a missing name field causes an error, and that extra fields are okay if strict mode isn’t enforced.
-These tests ensure that any JSON representing a stack is correctly validated and safely parsed into a typed TypeScript object.
+My work for the supplement can be found at the bottom of basic-parser.test.ts.
+For this sprint, I picked a stack as my data structure and represented it as a JSON with a name and an elements array holding the stack items.
+I created a Zod schema called StackSchema for this structure, and I specified that name must be a string and elements must be a string in quotations.
+It would be ideal for it to be an array, but I wasn't able to get it working as an array.
+I wrote a test to check a simple case that it is parsed by comma and the two fields (name and elements) are separated.
+The next step would be to have the elements not be a string but rather an array.

 - #### 1.
 Correctness
 I think that a correct CSV parser is one that transforms the structure and content of a CSV into a usable format.
 It is correct if it can follow the properties needed for parsing data, such as the ones below.